ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 # How to Generate HEAL-compliant Data Dictionaries

 In order to submit a study’s data dictionary to the Platform, the data dictionary must conform to the HEAL [variable-level metadata schema](https://github.com/HEAL/heal-metadata-schemas/tree/variable-level-metadata/variable-level-metadata-schema).
-The following instructions will demonstrate how to use a tool we’ve created (called the [**HEAL Data Utilities**](https://pypi.org/project/healdata-utils/) to help you make your existing data dictionary HEAL-compliant.
+The following instructions will demonstrate how to use a tool we’ve created (called the [**HEAL Data Utilities**](https://pypi.org/project/healdata-utils/) to help you infer a HEAL-compliant data dictionary from your dataset or existing data dictionary.

+!!! info
+     The following instructions are for those with less familiarity with the CLI and virtual environments.
+If you are already proficient in setting up virtual environments, we recommend that you follow your usual protocol, please jump ahead to the [installation instructions(#2-install-the-heal-data-utilities).

 ---

 ## 0. Getting Started

 The HEAL Data Utilities is a software package that can be leveraged via a **command-line interface**.
-The following instructions will walk you through the process of installing Python, setting up a virtual environment, installing HEAL Data Utilities and using the tool to create a HEAL-compliant data dictionary If you already have Python installed and experience with  setting up a virtual environment, you can skip to  [Step 2.
+The following instructions will walk you through the process of installing Python, setting up a virtual environment, installing HEAL Data Utilities and using the tool to create a HEAL-compliant data dictionary.
+If you already have Python installed and experience with  setting up a virtual environment, you can skip to  [Step 2.
 Install the HEAL Data Utilities](#2-install-the-heal-data-utilities).

 ### The Command-line Interface (CLI)